realpython/python-guide/docs/scenarios/admin.rst

 change as prescribed in the catalog and sends a report back to the Puppet Master.

-Facter is an interesting tool that ships with Puppet that pulls basic facts about the System.
+Facter is an interesting tool that ships with Puppet that pulls basic facts about the system.
 These facts can be referenced as a variable while writing your Puppet modules.

 .. code-block:: console